cyberark/bash-lib/README.md

 Add bash-lib into your project in the way that best fits your workflow.
 The only requirement is that you **pin the version of bash-lib that you use**.
 This is important so that changes to bash-lib do not have the power to break all projects that use bash-lib.
-Your project can then test updates to bash-lib and roll forward periodicly.
+Your project can then test updates to bash-lib and roll forward periodically.

 Options:
 * Add a submodule: they are an easy way to integrate bash-lib and automatically use a single SHA until manually updated.
 Submodules add a pointer from a mount point in your repo to the external repo (bash-lib), and require workflow changes to ensure that pointer is derferenced during clone, checkout and some other opertaions.